Home ยป Recipes ยป Cakes

 6. To the butter/sugar mixture, add the vanilla extract and then the eggs, one at a time.
 Scrape down the bowl between each addition.
 Beat on medium speed until the mixture is fluffy and a pale yellow color, about 3 minutes.

 7. Now, alternate adding the dry and wet ingredients to the stand mixer.
-First add a third of the flour mixture, followed by half of the liquid ingredients.
+First add a third of the flour mixture, followed by half of the sourdough discard mixture.
 Be sure not to over-mix the cake batter!
 This can lead to a tough crumb.
 Stop mixing once the flour mixture is just combined.
 Sometimes I will fold in the last third of the flour mixture by hand with a rubber spatula.

 8. Divide the cake batter into two and pour the batter into the prepared pan.
 Tap the pans on the counter to release any air bubbles in the batter.